DrShahinstein/give-me/README.md

 # Password Generator
-A CLI tool helping users to copy what they need such as github tokens, google passwords and etc.
+A simple CLI tool helping users to copy what they need such as github tokens, google passwords and etc.

 ## Installation
 ```